ashthaf/Phishing-Email-Investigation/Cases/Case-01-Microsoft365/Evidence/Original-Email/README.md

-# Original Email Evidence
+# Original Email

+## Overview

-This directory contains the original phishing email collected for Case-01.
+This directory stores the original phishing email used during CASE-01.

-The original email must never be modified.
+The original email serves as the primary source of evidence and must remain unchanged throughout the investigation.

-All analysis will be performed using copies of the evidence.
+---

+## Contents

+- phishing-email.eml
+- email-source.txt

+---

-## Evidence Rules
+## Evidence Handling

-- Preserve original timestamps.
-- Never edit the original email.
-- Work only on copies.
-- Record every action performed during the investigation.
+- Original evidence preserved.
+- No modifications performed.
+- Integrity verified using MD5 and SHA256 hashes.

+---

+**Evidence ID:** E-001

+**Status:** Preserved